IndigoNakamoto/Litecoin-OpenSource-Fund/docs/projects/general_fund.md

 hidden: false
 ---

-# **Catalyzing Open-Source Progress with The General Fund**
+# **Propelling Litecoin Open-Source Ventures with The General Fund**

-Venture with us on a mission to propel open-source Litecoin projects, crafting a financially inclusive tomorrow, today.
+Venture with us on a mission to propel open-source Litecoin projects.

-Managed by the Litecoin Foundation, the General Fund is a specialized pool of resources dedicated to backing Litecoin-related free and open-source projects along with their earnest contributors.
+Managed by the Litecoin Foundation, the General Fund is a specialized pool of resources dedicated to backing Litecoin-related free and open-source projects and their contributors.
 This fund thrives on the generosity of altruistic individuals and visionary organizations.

 Eligibility for support from the General Fund hinges on the following criteria: